radwankakar/infrastructure/docs/adr/0011-on-migration-to-cloud.gov.md

 - App teams need access to infrastructure on an as-needed basis consistent with the principle of least privilege.
 - There is a substantial flat cost for using cloud.gov.
-- The project has a limited bugdet for infrastructure costs.
+- The project has a limited budget for infrastructure costs.
 - We need to maintain the stability of the applications in production during infrastructure level transitions.